jocke1995/StortSpelProjekt/StortSpelProjekt/Tutorials.md

 ## Upgrades
 ### Making new Upgrades
-To make a new upgrade you need to make a new class that inherites from **Upgrade.h**.
+To make a new upgrade you need to make a new class that inherits from **Upgrade.h**.
 In the constructor of this class you need to set the **name** of the class as well as its **type**.
 The namingconvention we have chosen is to name it the same as the class itself.
 When it comes to types there are three of them. **PLAYER**, **RANGE** and **ENEMYSPECIFIC**.